Chart Color Schemes

 Millswood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For future projections, AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-Beyond these projections and for areas not covered, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Millswood is expected to increase its population by just below the median of Australian statistical areas, reaching an estimated total of 2,447 persons by 2041, reflecting a gain of 10.0% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends suggest an increase just below the median of Australian statistical areas.
+By 2041, the Millswood (SA2) is projected to expand by 204 persons, reflecting a gain of 12.1% in total over the 17-year period.

 Frequently Asked Questions - Population